microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 def("FILE", files)
 ```

-The pattern can also be a regex in which case sensitivy follows the regex option.
+The pattern can also be a regex, in which case sensitivity follows the regex option.

 ```ts
 const { files } = await workspace.grep(/[a-z]+\d/i, "**/*.md")